BijayRana123/nextJs-cloud-ledger/to-do.md

 - Better debugging information is available through console logs

 The user can now seamlessly add new suppliers and continue their workflow without interruption.

+## New Task: Fix API Route Error with Dynamic Params - COMPLETED ✅

+### Issue:
+The terminal was showing an error: "Route '/api/organization/suppliers/[id]' used `params.id`. `params` should be awaited before using its properties."

+### Root Cause:
+In Next.js App Router, the `params` object in API routes needs to be awaited before accessing its properties.
+This is because dynamic route parameters are resolved asynchronously.

+### Solution Implemented:
+1. ✅ Modified the API route handler to properly await the context.params object
+2. ✅ Changed the function signature to use context instead of destructuring params directly
+3. ✅ Added explicit awaiting of the params object before accessing the id property
+4. ✅ Added additional logging for better debugging
+5. ✅ Improved the overall structure of the API route handler

+### Benefits:
+- Eliminated the Next.js warning about synchronous access to params
+- Made the API route more robust and compliant with Next.js best practices
+- Improved error handling and debugging capabilities
+- Enhanced overall API route stability
+- Better aligned with Next.js App Router architecture

+The API route now correctly handles dynamic parameters in an asynchronous manner, following Next.js best practices.